-I wrote Campsite #6, a suspense/fantasy novel of approximately 70,000 words, and now I’m learning to write.
+I wrote Campsite #6, a speculative/suspense Christian-themed novel of approximately 70,000 words, and now I’m learning to write.
 Right fiction, instead of fiction riddled with addictive mistakes, introduces conflict then goes about the simple task of resolving it.

 OK.
 My story has conflict.
 Right now it mostly has a conflicted author.
 To resolve my conflict I’ve frozen my characters somewhere in the editing process while I seek out more understanding.